 Study-specific records will only be located at HIV care sites participating in the Prevention for Positives study component.
 At these sites, all study source documents (such as informed consent forms and patient ID linkage logs) will be maintained in a locked cabinet or room.
-Access to these records will be restricted to appropriate study staff members.
+Access to these records will be restricted to appropriate study staff members, NIAID, OHRP, government or regulatory authorities, and/or IRB.